 Seeing a psychologist is usually a GP’s first port of call when it comes to mental health.
 There are psychologists trained to assist with everything from bitter break ups to eating disorders, so it makes sense that for most of us, the advice is to go have a few sessions.

-But for many young people, seeing a psychologist is a scary concept.
+But for many young people, finding the right psychologist is really difficult.
+Because look, seeing a psychologist is a scary concept.
 Some consider it an extreme move.
 Others are afraid of opening up to a stranger.
 But seeing a psych doesn’t necessarily mean you’re going to be seeing them for life, and if they’re good at what they do, judgement is off the table.

 For many people, a period of psychologist visits can be all they need to get back on track during times they feel like they’ve fallen off the life-path.
 I chatted to a bunch of folks who have seen psychologists about how it went down for them.
 Hopefully their stories help you decide if seeing one would help you out.